labex-labs/open-source-labs/docker/docker101/lab-02-adding-value-with-custom-docker-images/step4.md

-# Step 4: Push to a Central Registry
+# Push to a Central Registry

 Navigate to [Docker Hub](https://hub.docker.com) and create an account if you haven't already.
 Alternatively, you can also use [https://quay.io](https://quay.io) for instance.